 Contemporary French Language and Literature II

-French 123 is a continuation of French 122, with additional emphasis on techniques of essay-writing.
+French 123 is a continuation of French 122: a refinement of reading, speaking and listening skills with additional emphasis on techniques of writing through diverse activities:

-The website for this course is available through Connect.
+The website for this course is available through Canvas.

 FREN 122 or assignment based on placement test.